-HIF400: L'héritage militaire du Canada français (Offered in alternate years.)
+HIF400: L'héritage militaire du Canada français

 A study of the relationship between French Canadian society, the Armed Forces and war.
 Themes discussed will include Pierre Lemoyne d'Iberville, the "compagnies franches de la Marine", Charles-Michel de Salaberry, the Van Doos, the 425th Squadron, the implementation of bilinguism in the Canadian Forces and other aspects of 350 years of French Canadians and Quebecers soldiering.